deciduously/hunt-the-wumpus/post.md

 This is a beginner-level tutorial - it's helpful to be familiar with reading Rust but there's nothing too fancy going on here.
 Comfort in any imperative language should be sufficient.

-I've split this into three parts.
-This part, Part 1, is desgined to stand alone as a useful guide for starting your own blank project.
-It's pretty quick and is only concerned with the setup - no wumpus hunting yet, just replace the filler text with stuff appropriate for your app.
-Parts 2 and 3 are much longer and go together.
+I've split this into three parts and will post them throughout this week.
+This first part is designed to stand alone as a useful guide for starting your own blank project.
+No wumpus hunting yet, just replace the filler text with stuff appropriate for your app.
 Part 2 sets up our basic UI and mechanism for moving around the cave and Part 3 discusses the game logic.

 ## Setup